GKStretton/milkelangelo/interface/README.md

-# Interface for A Study of Light backend
+# Interface for Milkelangelo backend

 This is the new local control interface for the project.
 Functionality will be gradually migrated here.
 This is also a test ground for developing the components